🩸 LGC Health Initiative

 • Concentration of Cases:

-Gujarat accounts for nearly 25% of India’s Thalassaemia Minor cases, making it one of the most affected regions in the country (IMSRF Foundation Report, 2023).
+Gujarat alone accounts for about 25% of India’s Thalassaemia Minor cases, making it one of the most affected regions in the country (IMSRF Foundation Report, 2023).

 • Genetic Transmission Risk:

-When both parents carry Thalassaemia Minor, there is a 25% chance their child will be born with Thalassaemia Major — a severe, lifelong condition (Thalassaemia International Federation, 2023).
+When both parents have Thalassaemia Minor, there is a 25% chance that their child will be born with Thalassaemia Major, a severe and lifelong form of the disease (Thalassaemia International Federation, 2023).

 • Impact on Life Expectancy:

-Without consistent and specialized treatment, children with Thalassaemia Major often survive only into their second or third decade of life.
-Even with medical care, families face immense emotional stress and long-term financial strain.
+Without consistent and specialized treatment, children with Thalassaemia Major often live only into their second or third decade.
+Even with medical support, the financial burden and emotional toll on families are immense.

 • Economic & Emotional Burden:

-The cost of regular blood transfusions, iron chelation therapy, and hospital visits can exceed ₹200,000 INR per year (≈ $3,000 CAD), placing overwhelming pressure on low-income households (National Health Mission, India, 2023).
+The cost of monthly transfusions, iron chelation therapy, and hospital visits can exceed ₹200,000 INR per year (≈ $3,000 CAD), placing immense strain on low-income families (National Health Mission, India, 2023).

-Thalassaemia is preventable through early carrier screening, genetic counselling, and public awareness.
-Countries such as Cyprus and Iran have reduced new Thalassaemia births by over 90% through early testing and education programs (WHO, 2022).
+The hopeful reality is that Thalassaemia is preventable through simple carrier screening, prenatal counselling, and education.
+Countries like Cyprus and Iran have reduced new Thalassaemia births by over 90% through early testing and awareness programs (WHO Genetic Disorders Report, 2022).

 At Life Global Canada, we're focused on:

-• Providing medical funding assistance to affected families
+• Providing medical funding assistance to families affected by blood disorders.

-• Promoting education campaigns to reduce stigma and encourage prevention
+• Promoting education campaigns that reduce stigma and empower communities to take preventive action.

-By investing in awareness, prevention, and sustained care, we can help ensure that every child has the chance to live a full and healthy life.
+By investing in awareness, prevention and sustenance , we can help ensure that every child born has the chance to live a full, healthy life.

 A Story of Change: Aarav’s Second Chance

-Aarav was just three years old when his parents learned he had Thalassaemia Major.
-They were devastated — unaware that both were carriers of the Minor gene.
-With limited financial means, the family struggled to balance lifesaving treatment with basic household needs.
+Aarav was only three years old when his parents learned he had Thalassaemia Major.
+They were heartbroken — unaware that both were carriers of the Minor gene.
+With limited financial means, the family faced an impossible decision between paying for treatment or basic household needs.

-Through the continued support and regular blood supply provided by the Saurashtra Medical & Educational Charitable Trust, Aarav began receiving consistent transfusions under medical supervision at a medical centre in Rajkot.
+Through the support of continual, regular supply of blood by Saurashtra Medical & Educational Charitable Trust , Aarav began receiving regular transfusions under medical supervision at a medical centre in Rajkot.
+His mother, now an advocate for Thalassaemia awareness, shares their story to help other families get tested early.

 “If we had known before, we could have made different choices.
 Now I tell every parent — please get tested.”